Internal transfer to MBChB Medicine

 This is a highly competitive option and there is limited availability, so applicants must fulfil the same criteria as all other applicants to the course before being made an offer.

-For 2021/2 entry a total of 52 applications for internal transfer were received.
-Twenty-four of these applicants were interviewed and seven were subsequently offered places for Medicine.
+For 2022/3 entry a total of 59 applications for internal transfer were received.
+Fourteen of these applicants were interviewed and five were subsequently offered places for Medicine.

-Notes for students who enrol onto BSc (Hons) Biomedical Science in January 2021: to internally transfer to Medicine, if you begin your degree course in January 2021, please note that the MMIs take place in December 2021 and January 2022, with offers going out to successful candidates in mid-February 2022.
-This means that you will not know if you have been offered a place until after you have started the second year of your course.
+Notes for students who enrolled onto BSc (Hons) Biomedical Science in January 2023: to internally transfer to Medicine, if you began your degree course in January 2023, please note that the MMIs take place in December 2023 and January 2024, with offers going out to successful candidates in mid-February 2024.
+This means that you’ll not know if you have been offered a place until after you have started the second year of your course.
 Depending on when you receive an offer, it may well be too late to withdraw from your course without still being liable for fees.
 We strongly advise any January starters who are interested in an internal transfer to Medicine to speak to the ARU Money Advice Service team to discuss your options.

 Requirements for applying